Automatically Assigning Attributes to New Services

 Administrator Access Rights

 Important: Before configuring the Default Attributes policy, create the groups you will assign through the policy.
-See Managing Service Groups to learn how.
+See Manage Service Groups to learn how.

 To configure the Default Attributes policy: